Daplixo/Adventure-time/README.md

 ### On November 20th
 -> Could not do anything today, just studied for my exam which is tomorrow.

+-> Okay so I was actually able to do something today, I acted a banner at the start of my game to improve the interface.
 # Thank you